Glossary

 Embedding

 A numerical representation of a word.
-Each row in your bigram grid is that word’s embedding vector—a fingerprint of its usage context.
+Each row in your bigram grid is that word's embedding vector---a fingerprint of its usage context.
+In real LLMs, embeddings are learned separately rather than derived from raw counts, but the principle is the same: words used in similar ways get similar vectors.

 Similarity matrix